tomb-keeper/graph-neural-networks-lifelong-learning/README.md

 ## Troubleshooting

-If you run into any issues while using this
+If you run into any issues while using this repository, feel free to create an issue and we'll try to assist you best we can.

+## Maintainers

+This repository is currently maintained by @tomb-keeper.